Waseda WeeklyWaseda Weekly

 Sato: Let me introduce three points here.
 The first is a project where you can spin free gacha-gacha machines at the information desks on Waseda Campus and Toyama Campus.
 The contents of the gacha gacha introduce various recommended projects, so the chance encounter will make you think ``I want to go there'' or ``this looks interesting.''

-Second, there is an "official pamphlet" that will be handed out to all visitors.
-It covers how to walk around each Waseda Festival campus and information on all the plans, so we would be happy if you could use it as a companion when you visit.
+Secondly, we will be handing out an official pamphlet to all visitors.
+It contains comprehensive information on how to get around each campus and all the events at WASEDASAI, so we hope you will keep it handy when you visit.

 Sato: First of all, "WASEDA PARADE 2023".
 Going beyond the framework of ``Waseda University's school festival,'' it is a ``Waseda regional festival'' that is unique to face-to-face events, where you can enjoy performances that involve the city, and cheering clubs and others will also participate as they parade through the streets of Waseda.